Troubleshoot co-management: Bootstrap with modern provisioning

 This article helps you understand and troubleshoot issues that you may encounter when you set up co-management by taking path 2: Bootstrap the Configuration Manager client with modern provisioning.

-This scenario occurs when you have new Windows 10 devices that join Azure AD and automatically enroll to Intune, and then you install the Configuration Manager client to reach a co-management state.
+This scenario occurs when you have new Windows 10 devices that join Azure Active Directory (Azure AD) and automatically enroll to Intune, and then you install the Configuration Manager client to reach a co-management state.

 Before you start